omer5144/CANdy-Crush/README.md

   1. start beep
   2. stop beep

-### Lights
-  - Find the relevant IDs and understand the value protocol
-  - Write a script that disables the lights system
-  - Write a script that switches the lights volume
-    - low lights if the driver turns on the high lights
-    - high lights if the driver turns on the low lights
-  - Write a script that fully controls the lights system - let the user choose to:
-    1. turn off lights
-    2. turn on low lights
-    3. turn on medium lights
-    4. turn on high lights

 ### Signals
 - Find the relevant ID and understand the value protocol
 - Write a script that disables the signals system